linq2db/linq2db/Doc/articles/model/associations.md

 ```

-Asscociations not only selects entities using appropriate keys, but there is possiblity to make custom predicate.
-It is needed to define satic filter function.
-Function should return Expression which shows how entities related to each other.
+Asscociations not only select entities using appropriate keys, but there is possiblity to make custom predicate.
+It is needed to define satic filter function which should return `Expression` predicate.
 It should be expression with two parameters `Main` and `Related` and returns `bool`.

 ```cs
 public partial class Order